SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Method

 The computation of the final feature, denoted as Z, is critical to the overall interaction between $\epsilon_{\theta}$, $E$, and $\phi$ as it encapsulates the negative impact of the text $p_{\text{n}}$.
 This is demonstrated through a subtraction operation:

-$g$ is a function call \textbf{Attention Normalization} which lies in the necessity to balance the contributions from the positive and negative text prompts and to regulate the scale of the feature vectors.
+where $g$ is a function called \textbf{Attention Normalization} which lies in the necessity to balance the contributions from the positive and negative text prompts and to regulate the scale of the feature vectors.
 It is defined as:

 where $\operatorname{norm}$ is a function that computes the magnitude of a vector, providing an objective measure of the contribution from each feature.
-The parameters $\alpha$ and $\beta$ are learnable weights that allow the model to adaptively control the strength of influence of the negative prompt. $g$ helps to improve the generalization of SUN, which we describe in the experiments chapter.
+The parameters $\alpha$ and $\beta$ are learnable weights that allow the model to adaptively control the strength of influence of the negative prompt.
+Attention Normalization $g$ helps to improve the generalization of SUN, which we describe in the experiments chapter.